mclevey/CV/cv_mclevey.md

 ## University of Waterloo

-\ind 2017-2018 Committee member for university-level "Research excellence and crossing disciplinary lines" committee, writing a white paper to inform the development of the next University of Waterloo strategic plan.
+\ind 2017-2018 Committee member for university-level "Research excellence and crossing disciplinary lines" committee, which will develop a white paper to inform the development of the next University of Waterloo strategic plan.
 \ind 2016 Informal committee designing a Master's in Data Science at the University of Waterloo, joint initiative of the Faculty of Arts and Faculty of Environment.
 \ind 2016-Present Member of Communications Outcomes Committee in the Faculty of Environment.
 \ind 2016 Internal External Examiner for PhD Dissertation in the Department of Applied Mathematics, University of Waterloo.
 John Lang, "Mathematical Modelling of Social Factors in Decision Making Processes at the Individual